 Our core purpose is to give disadvantaged or disengaged young people opportunities to gain confidence, skills and qualifications and improve their prospects while having fun and expressing themselves creatively.

 We do this entirely through the medium of music – encompassing performance and composition, production, broadcast and all aspects of video production and music technology.
-We also make our facilities, equipment, sound engineering and teaching expertise available to young bands, singers and musicians.
+We also make our facilities, equipment, sound engineering and teaching expertise available to school-aged bands, singers and musicians.

 “Everyone who uses Vic Studios is putting back into the local community by contributing to our core work with disadvantaged young people.”
 Chris Lloyd, Chairman, Vic Studios